meain/blog/_posts/2017-08-27-ehh-webassembly.md

   )
 )
 ```
-If you look closely in the last line in `WAST` output `i32.div_s` was changed to `i32.shr_u`.
+If you look closely in the last line in `WAST` output `i32.div_s` was changed to `i32.shr_u` which is a faster instruction.
 Well, in here this might not matter so much but when you are creating something bigger(game engines maybe?) it does matter.

-Also an honoroble mention for making JS does go to the whole event loop madness.
-You know how that works, it is what enables the async nature of JS but having the async nature creates an overhead for the JS to run and that is a reason for JS to slow down as well.
-But with languages like `C` or `rust` you do not have an event loop and that does help to speed up.

 # Oh snap, so is JS gonna die?